thanders/thanders.github.io/README.md

 Below are some of the projects I am currently working on:

-<b>Web Applications</b>
+<b>React webapps</b>
-[ReactReduxCounter](https://thanders.github.io/ReactReduxCounter/) - is a small webapp that manipulates uses Redux to manage the React webapp's state.
+- [ReactReduxCounter](https://thanders.github.io/ReactReduxCounter/) - is a small webapp that manipulates uses Redux to manage the React webapp's state.
 The related Github repo is [here](https://github.com/thanders/GetOpenFEC)

 Related technology: React, Redux, Create-React-App, React DOM, React-Redux, GH-Pages